From the Principal

 Our dedicated staff encourage our students to become creative and confident future leaders, through a tradition of promoting academic success while nurturing a strong sense of social responsibility.

 At the heart of our College community is a commitment to nurturing faith.
-As a Kildare Education Ministries School in the Brigidine Tradition, we continue the traditions of our founders, the Brigidine Sisters, by responding to the following values:
+As a Kildare Education Ministries School in the Brigidine Tradition, we respond to the following values:

 Wonder – Celebrating all that is good with joy and gratitude